seirios/BBPTopologySSCX/where_things_are_stored.md

 **/gpfs/bbp.cscs.ch/project/proj83/circuits/Bio_M/20191206**
 Path to the BioM circuit, in particular the connection data are stored in a sonata format located under connectome/functional/edges.sonata

-**/gpfs/bbp.cscs.ch/project/proj102/matrices/bio1**
+**/gpfs/bbp.cscs.ch/project/proj102/matrices/bioM**
-Here we should extract a sparse version of the bio1 circuit.
+Here we should extract a sparse version of the bioM circuit.